VoiciD/VoiciD/README.md

 ## Servus👋
 I'm Daniel.
 I am currently studying electrical engineering at the City University of Applied Sciences Bremen.
-You can reach out to me via Discord ID:voicid
+You can reach out to me via Discord ID: voicid